Links on Android Authority may earn us a commission. Learn more.

-The new Microsoft Surface Headphones 2 rely on Bluetooth 5.0 firmware and support aptX and SBC.
+The Microsoft Surface Headphones 2 rely on Bluetooth 5.0 firmware and support the aptX and SBC codecs.
 This means that iPhone users can’t stream high-quality audio from their phones to the Surface Headphones 2 without the cable and a dongle.
-Regardless, this is a big improvement, particularly for Android users, because the original headset only supported Bluetooth 4.2 and skipped the high-end codecs.
+Regardless, this is a big improvement, particularly for Android users, because the original headset only supported Bluetooth 4.2 and the default SBC.

-Overall, the connection strength is pretty solid — I can’t recall a skip or stutter throughout my week of using Microsoft’s headset.
+Overall, connection strength is pretty solid—I can’t recall a skip or stutter throughout my week of using Microsoft’s headset.
 These headphones also have the best multipoint setup I’ve ever seen.
 I paired them with both my phone and laptop and they switched between the two seamlessly.
 All I had to do was press play or pause on one, and the headphones did the rest.

 However, you need to be running Windows 10 for all of the most advanced features according to the Windows website.
 I haven’t tested this on a Mac or on an older-generation Windows PC, but it’s something to keep in mind.